 Kiosk hardware generally evokes mental images of large, freestanding touchscreen devices like the Posbank BIGPOS®.
 Kiosks are generally heavy devices that are ruggedized to withstand near-constant use by members of the public.

 The flexibility of Android kiosk mode means that virtually any touch-enabled Android device can be configured for use as a kiosk.
-But, for the purpose of simplicity and illustration, we’ll define an Android kiosk as any hardware that’s specifically manufactured for the sole-purpose of being used in Android Kiosk Mode.
+But, for simplicity and illustration, we’ll define an Android kiosk as any hardware that’s specifically manufactured for the sole purpose of being used in Android Kiosk Mode.

 Locking Android Tablets to Kiosk Mode: Pros, Cons & Use Cases

-A tablet is generally going to be a better option than a full-sized kiosk in any use case that depends greatly on device portability.
+A tablet is generally a better option than a full-sized kiosk in any use case that depends greatly on device portability.

 In addition, an Android tablet may be a better option when it’s used in conjunction with either fixed or flexible mounting in use cases where traditional kiosk hardware is too large or heavy.

 Cons of Android Tablets in Kiosk Mode